Sunday, October 30, 2005

 But other letters came, too.
 Ones which condemned the whole project as being pure make-believe and unrealistic.
 Too sentimental and manipulative of viewers' feelings.
 Reviewers sat high on their thrones and tried to rip The Waltons apart from its seams.
 They'd watch an episode or two and then dismiss the whole thing.

 You can read more about both sides here.

 I guess I get tired of people who, from their own frame of reference, judge what is real and what is not.
 It bothers me that those who had lousy childhoods now try to convince us that all people have lousy childhoods and that, if you spent time in every home, you'd find some form of dysfunction.
 And that the Good Old Days are over and children today are automatically doomed because of how this world has evolved.

 It's the simplest thing on Earth to be negative, especially as you grow older and see myriad bad things happen.
 It's easy to rain on people's parades and pop all their balloons and expect the worst.
-It's like falling off a chair or floating downstream.

-Anyone can do that.
+Any moron can do that.

 And even later after I married and had Naomi, newspapers and books and tv cried loudly that you just couldn't have The Good Old Days in your home because they were long dead.